 3 Crime Prevention Strategies

-Keeping a business secure is not a straightforward task.
-The motivations for crime can be complex, therefore, preventing crime can also be complicated.
+Ensuring the security of a manufacturing business is a complex task.
+The motivations for crime can be multifaceted, making crime prevention equally challenging.

-We have put together these 3 crime prevention strategies to help you create a more comprehensive security plan.
-One that not only prevents an offence from occurring but also looks at the root cause of an offence – the offender.
+We have compiled three crime prevention strategies to help you develop a comprehensive security plan.
+This plan not only aims to prevent offences but also addresses the root causes of crime – the offenders.

 So, without further ado…